 Prior to each group run, you will receive an email with a link to our running route.
-The route will also be posted on the Steeplechasers Half Marathon Training Facebook page.
+The route will also be posted on the Frederick Women's 5k Training Program Facebook page.
 We ask that pace groups also communicate with each other on a regular basis to keep each other motivated and to sometimes run together on days that aren't official group runs.
+You are encouraged to post questions and comments on the Facebook page.
+Chances are high another runner has the same question, and someone else knows the answer.